-- Cherry Creek Reservoir did not meet the chl α seasonal standard for WY 2023, but it did meet the Reg 38 standards for temperature, pH, and dissolved oxygen to support the Class 1 Warm Water Aquatic Life classification.
-Additionally, the seasonal chl α concentration was one of the five lowest since 2010, despite significantly elevated phosphorus concentrations. - Cherry Creek Reservoir continues to remain eutrophic to hypereutrophic in regard to total phosphorus, chl α, and transparency of the water.
-There was a cyanobacteria bloom in late-July to mid-August 2023 resulting in posting of signage to inform the public of closures to recreational users of the Reservoir due to risk or presence of toxin. - Surface water flows are the main contributor of nutrient concentrations in the inflows and nutrient loading of the reservoir.
-The WY 2023 weather and precipitation in the watershed directly impacted the water quantity and quality of Reservoir inflows, internal Reservoir dynamics, and the overall exchange rate. - The WY 2023 Reservoir conditions due to above average inflows and precipitation resulted in higher water levels and reduced residence time.
-However, the high phosphorus concentrations from the flood events also increased the potential for algae growth and cyanobacteria blooms.
-High chl α concentrations were present shortly after the rain slowed and the temperatures warmed. - There continues to be notable differences in water quality between Cherry Creek, Cottonwood Creek, and Piney Creek.
+- Cherry Creek Reservoir did not meet the chl α seasonal standard for WY 2023, but it did meet the Reg 38 standards for temperature, pH, and dissolved oxygen to support the Class 1 Warm Water Aquatic Life classification. - Cherry Creek Reservoir continues to remain eutrophic to hypereutrophic in regard to total phosphorus, chl α, and transparency of the water.
+There was a cyanobacteria bloom in 2023 resulting in posting of signage to inform the public or closures to recreational users of the Reservoir due to risk or presence of toxin. - Surface water flows are the main contributor of nutrient concentrations in the inflows and nutrient loading of the reservoir.
+The WY 2023 weather and precipitation in the watershed directly impacted the water quantity and quality of Reservoir inflows, internal Reservoir dynamics, and the overall exchange rate. - The WY 2023 Reservoir conditions due to above average inflows and precipitation resulted in higher water levels, and reduced residence time.
+However, the high phosphorus concentrations from the flood events increased the potential for algae growth, cyanobacteria blooms, and high chl α concentrations that were present shortly after the rain slowed and the temperatures warmed. - There continues to be notable differences in water quality between Cherry Creek, Cottonwood Creek, and Piney Creek.
 Cherry Creek has much higher concentrations of phosphorus, and Cottonwood Creek has higher concentrations of nitrogen.
 Piney Creek continues to demonstrate lower concentrations of nutrients and suspended solids when compared to Cherry Creek during baseflow conditions.
-Stream characteristics vary in terms of stream channel morphology, flow patterns, wetlands, vegetation growth patterns, effects of storm events, watershed development, number of permitted wastewater treatment facility discharge outfalls, and differences in runoff from the watersheds.
-All of these factors play a role in water quality. - Conductivity in the streams and groundwater is significantly increasing over time, which impacts Reservoir water quality and dynamics. - In WY 2023, the constructed wetland PRF ponds on Cottonwood Creek functioned effectively to remove phosphorus and suspended solids during stormflow conditions.
-In addition, the PRF ponds on Cottonwood Creek have been functioning effectively when evaluating upstream to downstream concentrations on a long-term basis.
-The stream reclamation PRFs on McMurdo Gulch is also performing well.
+Stream characteristics vary in terms of stream channel morphology, flow patterns, wetlands, vegetation growth patterns, effects of storm events, watershed development, number of permitted wastewater treatment facility discharge outfalls, and differences in runoff from the watersheds all play a role in water quality. - Conductivity in the streams and groundwater is significantly increasing over time, which impacts Reservoir water quality and dynamics. - In WY 2023, the constructed wetland PRF ponds on Cottonwood Creek functioned effectively to remove phosphorus and suspended solids during stormflow conditions.
+In addition, the PRF Ponds on Cottonwood Creek have been functioning effectively when evaluating upstream to downstream concentrations on a long-term basis.